Wilmer Flores Player Props: Giants vs. Mets

 Wilmer Flores At The Plate

-- Flores has three doubles, two home runs and three walks while hitting .293.
+- Flores is batting .295 with three doubles, three home runs and four walks.

-- Among the qualifying hitters in MLB action, his batting average ranks 39th, his on-base percentage ranks 98th, and he is 75th in the league in slugging.
+- Among qualified hitters in MLB, he ranks 41st in batting average, 85th in on-base percentage, and 47th in slugging.

-- Flores has reached base via a hit in 11 games this season (of 16 played), and had multiple hits in four of those games.
+- In 70.6% of his 17 games this season, Flores has picked up at least one hit.
+He's also had four multi-hit games.

-- Flores has driven in a run in four games this year (25.0%), including two games with multiple runs batted in.
+- Flores has driven in a run in five games this year (29.4%), including two games with multiple runs batted in.

-- In seven of 16 games this season, he has scored, including multiple runs once.
+- In eight games this season (47.1%), he has scored, including multiple runs twice.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.